jeanettesa/ctf-writeups/2020/CyberYoddhaCTF/shebang.md

 ```

 To make it easier to view the file, I disconnected from ssh and transferred
-the image file to my own computer using `scp`:
+the file to my own computer using `scp`:
 ```
 $ scp -P1337 shebang4@cyberyoddha.baycyber.net:/home/shebang4/flag.png .
 shebang4@cyberyoddha.baycyber.net's password: